-- 9.26 This water deficit is being driven by population and economic growth, climate change, and the urgent need to take far less water from rivers and groundwater sources that are showing the effects of over-abstraction. - 9.27 The Local Plan demonstrates that there is a clear local need to opt for a lower per-capita consumption figure of 110 litres/person/day in new housing.
-The Defra Integrated Plan for Water supports the need to improve water efficiency and the Government's Environment Improvement Plan.
-It sets ten actions in the Roadmap to Water Efficiency in new developments including consideration of a new standard for new homes in England of 100 litres per person per day (l/p/d) where there is a clear local need, such as in areas of serious water stress.
-In the response to the SEA Screening Opinion, the Environment Agency advocates a higher level of 85 l/p/d.
-The designation of the area as being under "serious" water stress provides the evidence for a stronger approach and is supported by the Neighbourhood Plan. - 9.28 BREEAM credits 3 would result in a 40% improvement over baseline water consumption.
+- 9.23 This water deficit is being driven by population and economic growth, climate change, and the urgent need to take far less water from rivers and groundwater sources that are showing the effects of over-abstraction. - 9.24 The Local Plan demonstrates that there is a clear local need to opt for a lower per-capita consumption figure of 110 litres/person/day in new housing.
+The designation of the area as being under "serious" water stress provides the evidence for the continuation of this approach and is supported by the Neighbourhood Plan. - 9.25 BREEAM credits 2 would result in a 40% improvement over baseline water consumption.
 This is consistent with Policy LP 12 Design Implementation.
-A Water Conservation Strategy should set out how the development will seek to reduce the amount of water consumed by system optimisation (water efficient systems, leak detection and repair), water conservation measures (including irrigation and landscaping measures) and water reuse / recycling systems.